 Although an ERP risk assessment is time-consuming, it’s a crucial process.
 When we spend too much time testing and documenting low-risk aspects of a system solely for the sake of documentation, we’re adding unnecessary work with no real value.
 A risk assessment helps us avoid this by identifying missing requirements or features that could prevent health hazards such as product recalls.

 3. Insufficient Vendor Assessment Process

 Choosing and validating an ERP system is no small task.
 Whether you run a small medical device sub-contractor or a large pharma organization, ignoring due diligence with your potential ERP provider is a common mistake.

 Evaluating a potential IT service provider is inherent to due diligence.
 This assessment should identify the risks of using this vendor compared to the controls they have in place for product/service development, delivery, and maintenance.
 A good vendor evaluation answers questions such as:

 - Can you trust that the vendor’s internal processes will give you a system of excellent quality?

-- Will the vendor’s Software Development Life Cycle (SDLC) ensure high quality for all future updates and system customizations?
+- Will the vendor’s Software Development Life Cycle (SDLC) ensure high quality for all future updates and ERP customizations?